 1- Never use abrasive cleansers, steel wool pads or polishing compounds and beware of automatic car washes.
 Some washes use acid cleaners either before or during the wash to remove dirt and grime.
 Others use stiff brushes for cleaning wheels and tyres.
 Both processes could harm your wheel’s finish.

 2- Treat the finish of your alloy wheels as you would the finish of your car.
-Wash them with a mild soap and water solution.
+Wash them with a mild soap, soft sponge and water solution.

 3- Use a tar and bug remover, that can prevent permanent tar staining.
 Periodic waxing will protect the wheel’s finish from the elements.